Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 ## Matrix Multiplication with Sparse Tensors

-In PyTorch, dense matrix multiplication in eager mode will usually forward to a high performance math library (i.e. cuBLAS) that implements the [`GEMM`][cublas-docs-gemm].
+In PyTorch, dense matrix multiplication in eager mode will usually forward to a high performance math library (i.e. cuBLAS) that implements the [`GEMM`][cublas-docs-gemm] algorithm.
 Once we start to involve sparse tensors the situation becomes more complex.
-We must have a different `GEMM` like operation for every pattern of sparse/dense arguments we need to support.
-Here we will focus on two forms involving exactly one sparse argument, we have
+We must have a different `GEMM`-like operation for every pattern of sparse/dense arguments.
+Here we will focus on two forms involving exactly one sparse argument:

 - `C(Dense) += A(Sparse) @ B(Dense)` or **DSD**
 - `C(Sparse) += A(Dense) @ B(Dense)` or **SDD**